All About Fake Pappy Van Winkle

 WHO WAS THE BUFFALO TRACE EMPLOYEE SELLING FAKES THAT GOT BUSTED?

-Sidney Vincent.
-That’s been public info since Jan 2019, so I can repeat it here.
-It was due to a lot of work by me and many other people behind the scenes.
+Sidney Vincent, who was exposed in 2019.
 Vincent worked for Buffalo Trace in the bottling department (later in distribution).
-I do not have any proof that he ever stole any property from the distillery, and I’m not saying he did.
-What there is plenty of evidence of, though, is him buying empty Van Winkle bottles… and then mysteriously reselling those exact same bottles a few days later, suddenly full, sealed, and “new.”
+I have never seen proof that he ever stole any property from the distillery, nor am I saying he did.
+What there is plenty of evidence of, though, is Vincent buying empty Van Winkle bottles… and then mysteriously reselling those exact same bottles a few days later, suddenly full, sealed, and “new.”

 I spoke with Vincent in two long phone calls.
 He was kind spoken and super friendly.
 At times he was surprisingly candid in ways that I do mostly believe (as mentioned above).
 When I finally broke it to Vincent that there was a chain of evidence linking him directly to fakes, and that I knew he'd been lying to me, he broke down in tears.
 I know it sounds weird, but he really sounded genuine in that moment, realizing he was about to lose his job.
 He then quit as soon as he could, before Sazerac could fire him.

-Vincent swore to me that he wasn’t doing the refilling himself.
+Vincent swore that he wasn’t doing the refilling himself.
 Instead, he claimed he’d give the empties to certain people, and then get full bottles back from them.
 Apparently for Vincent, that distinction makes a difference.

 As of 2023, I received credible tips that Vincent is still buying empties and peddling fakes.